Retention of accounting documents

 You can store electronic accounting documents in Denmark, Finland, Iceland and Sweden if you inform the Norwegian Tax Administration.
 You do not need to apply for permission to do this.
 This applies providing they are available electronically and can be printed out on paper in Norway at any time during the retention period.
 Paper-based accounting documents must be stored in Norway.

-If you wish to store electronic accounting documents outside Norway, you must apply to the Norwegian Tax Administration for special permission to do this.
+If you wish to store electronic accounting documents outside the Nordic countries, you must apply to the Norwegian Tax Administration for special permission to do this.

 Person responsible for storage